Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

-At a categorical level, the constructions taking a weak prime domain to an {\esabbr} and an {\esabbr} to a domain (the domain of its configurations) establish a coreflection between the corresponding categories.
+We show that, at a categorical level, the constructions taking a weak prime domain to an {\esabbr} and an {\esabbr} to a domain (the domain of its configurations) establish a coreflection between the corresponding categories.
 This becomes an equivalence when it is restricted to the full subcategory of connected {\esabbr}.

 \begin{theorem}[coreflection of $\es$ and $\WDom$] The functors $\zdom : \es \to \WDom$ and $\zev: \WDom \to \es$ form a coreflection $\zev \dashv \zdom$.
 It restricts to an equivalence between $\WDom$ and $\ces$. \end{theorem}